Making an API Request

 query-string

 Query parameter, which is optional.
-Ensure that a question mark (?) is included before each query parameter that is in the format of "Parameter name=Parameter value".
-For example, ? limit=10 indicates that a maximum of 10 data records will be displayed.
+Ensure that a question mark (?) is included before a query parameter that is in the format of "Parameter name=Parameter value".
+For example, limit=10 indicates that a maximum of 10 data records will be displayed.

 https://{iam-endpoint}/v3/auth/tokens